Coronavirus Antibody Nurse Visit Venous Blood Collection Test

 Or do you wonder whether you have been exposed to the virus even though you haven’t had symptoms?

-This test looks for immunoglobulin G (IgG) antibodies to SARS-CoV-2, the virus that causes COVID-19.
+This test looks for immunoglobulin M (IgM) and immunoglobulin G (IgG) antibodies to SARS-CoV-2, the virus that causes COVID-19.
 Your body produces antibodies as part of its immune response to an infection.
 These antibodies normally become measurable from 7 – 14 days post-infection and can indicate whether you were previously infected with the virus.

-A positive result means that you have detectable levels of IgG antibodies in your blood.
-It is not yet known whether this means that you are immune to coronavirus or, if you are immune, how long that immunity will last.
+A positive result means that you have detectable levels of IgM and/or IgG antibodies in your blood.
+We do not yet know whether this means that you are immune to coronavirus or, if you are immune, how long that immunity will last.

 Do not take this test if you are currently experiencing symptoms of COVID-19.
 Please contact 111 for guidance on what to do and to discuss testing options for a current infection.

 The Chief Medical Officer in Scotland has advised against on-demand antibody testing.
-For the time being, this test is not available in Scotland.
+For the time being we are unable to offer nurse home visits in Scotland.

-This serology blood test has been developed by Abbott Laboratories, a global medical devices and healthcare company.
-It is a laboratory test using chemiluminescent microparticle immunoassay (CMIA) technology.
-It is CE-marked which means that it conforms with European standards for the design and manufacture of such tests.
-The manufacturer states that in its validation study the test detected antibodies in 100% of confirmed coronavirus cases when the sample was taken at least 14 days after symptoms first developed.
-The test produced a negative result in 99.6% of samples from people who did not have the infection in the same study.
+Medichecks uses the Roche coronavirus antibody test which has been both CE marked and approved by Public Health England (PHE).
+Roche states in its validation study that the test detected antibodies in 100% of confirmed coronavirus cases when the sample was taken at least 14 days after symptoms first developed.
+The test produced a negative result in 99.81% of samples from people who did not have the SARS-CoV-2 infection in the same study.
+The test checks for the presence of IgM and IgG antibodies, and will tell you whether antibodies have been detected but not which type of antibody.

 This test may not accurately detect antibodies in people who have compromised immune systems because their antibody response may be slower or weakened.
 This may affect the reported results above.
 These people may have immunodeficiency diseases, infections such as HIV, or be taking medications that suppress the immune system.